Visual correspondence-based explanations improve AI robustness and human-AI team accuracy: Introduction

 Comparing the input image with training-set exemplars is the backbone for many applications, such as face identification \cite{hai2022deepface}, bird identification \cite{chen2019looks,zhao2021towards}, and image search \cite{zhao2021towards}.
 This non-parametric approach may improve classification accuracy on out-of-distribution (OOD) data \cite{hai2022deepface,zhang2020deepemd,zhao2021towards,papernot2018deep} and enables a class of prototype-based explanations \cite{chen2019looks,nauta2021looks,nauta2021neural,singh2021these,kenny2019twin} that provide insights into the decision making of Artificial Intelligence (AI) systems.
 Interestingly, prototype-based explanations are more effective in improving human classification accuracy \cite{nguyen2021effectiveness,fel2021cannot,kim2021hive} than attribution maps---a common eXplainable AI (XAI) technique in computer vision.
 Yet, it remains an open question how to make prototype-based XAI classifiers (1) accurate on in-distribution and OOD data and (2) improve human decisions.
 For example, in face identification, AIs can be confused by partially occluded, never-seen faces and are unable to explain their decisions to users, causing numerous people falsely arrested \cite{lawsuit2021facial,newjersey2021arrested,detroit2021arrested,michigan2021arrested} or wrongly denied unemployment benefits \cite{MiaSato.2021} by the law enforcement.

-To address the above questions, we propose two \emph{interpretable} \cite{rudin2019stop}, (\ie, first-explain-then-decide) classifiers that perform three common steps: (1) rank the training-set images based on their distances to the input using \emph{image-level} features; (2) re-rank the top-50 shortlisted candidates by their \emph{patch-wise} correspondences w.r.t. the input \cite{min2021convolutional,hai2022deepface}; and then (3) take the dominant class among the top-20 candidates as the predicted label for the input.
-That is, our classifiers base their decisions on a set of support image-patch pairs, which are also presented as explanations to users (Figs.~\ref{fig:ibex}b and~\ref{fig:adversarial_hen}b).
-Our main findings include: \footnote{We release code, model weights, data, and an interactive demo in \url{https://github.com/anguyen8/visual-correspondence-XAI}.}
+To address the above questions, we propose two \emph{interpretable} \cite{rudin2019stop}, (\ie, first-explain-then-decide) image classifiers that perform three common steps: (1) rank the training-set images based on their distances to the input using \emph{image-level} features; (2) re-rank the top-50 shortlisted candidates by their \emph{patch-wise} correspondences w.r.t. the input \cite{min2021convolutional,hai2022deepface}; and then (3) take the dominant class among the top-20 candidates as the predicted label.
+That is, our classifiers base their decisions on a set of support image-patch pairs, which also serve as \emph{explanations} to users (Figs.~\ref{fig:ibex}b and~\ref{fig:adversarial_hen}b).
+Our main findings include: \footnote{Code and models are available at \url{https://github.com/anguyen8/visual-correspondence-XAI}.}

 \begin{itemize} \item On ImageNet, a simple $k$-nearest-neighbor classifier (kNN) based on ResNet-50 features slightly but consistently outperforms ResNet-50 on many OOD datasets (\cref{sec:result_finding1}).
 This is further improved after a re-ranking step based on patch-wise similarity (\cref{sec:result_finding2}).